Agricultural economics is an applied phase of social science in which attention is given to all aspects of problems related to agriculture.

-Agricultural economics is a study of relationship arising from the wealth getting and wealth using activity of man in agriculture.
+Agricultural economics is a study of the relationship arising from wealth-getting and wealth using man’s activity in agriculture.

-Agricultural economics is a science, which applies the techniques and principles of economics to the field of agriculture.
+Agricultural economics is a science that applies the techniques and principles of economics to agriculture.
 The agricultural economist applies the analytical models of economics to agricultural problems.

-Agricultural economics may be defied as an applied social science, which deals with how mankind chooses to use technical knowledge and scarce productive resources such as land, labour, capital and organization, to produce food and fibre and to distribute it for consumption to the various members of the: society.
+Agricultural economics may be defined as applied social science, which deals with how mankind chooses to use technical knowledge and scarce productive resources such as land, labor, capital, and organization to produce food and fiber and distribute it for society’s consumption.

 Agricultural economics is the study of agricultural production, agricultural marketing, farm management, agricultural finance and accounting, product transportation, farm cooperatives, and agricultural law and policy.

 1. Land distribution system: Agricultural development depends on the proper land arrangement.
-The optimum size of land and fertile and plain lands are facilitated for the agricultural production.
-To ensure the modern cultivation of land in the developing and under developed countries, the agricultural economists suggest for removing the unequal and unexpected land distribution system.
+The optimum size of land and fertile and plain lands are facilitated for agricultural production.
+To ensure modern land cultivation in developing and underdeveloped countries, the agricultural economists suggest removing the unequal and unexpected land distribution system.

-2. Supply of consumer’s goods: Agricultural production is considered as the primary phase of consumer’s goods supply in-the society.
-The production activities of consumer’s goods are discussed in agricultural economics.
+2. Supply of consumer goods: Agricultural production is considered the primary phase of consumer goods supply in society.
+The production activities of consumer goods are discussed in agricultural economics.

-4. Labour employment: The economy of the developing countries is basically based on agriculture.
-Agricultural sectors have huge opportunity to absorb the illiterate and inefficient labours.
-In this case, the more labour can be employed by using small capital, that means labour-capital ratio is very low.
+4. Labour employment: The economy of the developing countries is based on agriculture.
+Agricultural sectors have a huge opportunity to absorb illiterate and inefficient laborers.
+In this case, more labor can be employed by using small capital, which means the labor-capital ratio is very low.

-5. Primary stage of economic development: Economic development means a positive change in quantitative and qualitative of standard of living being.
-Agriculture is considered as a primary sector to make the economy healthy in its own d.
-Otherwise, the base of industry cannot be strong.
+5. Primary stage of economic development: Economic development means a positive change in the quantitative and qualitative living standards.
+Agriculture is considered as a primary sector to make the economy healthy in its d.
+Otherwise, the base of the industry cannot be strong.

-7. Risk and uncertainty: Natural calamity and natural degradation affect the agricultural production negatively.
-Lack of sufficient information of agricultural products and instantly not possible to coordinate between supply and demand due to the existence a time duration.
-Risk and uncertainty are existed in both production and marketing is and uncertainty is the prominent feature of agricultural economic.
+7. Risk and uncertainty: Natural calamity and natural degradation affect agricultural production negatively.
+Lack of sufficient agricultural product information and instantly not possible to coordinate between supply and demand due to the existence a time duration.
+Risk and uncertainty exist in both production and marketing, and uncertainty is a prominent feature of agricultural economics.

-8. Existence of middlemen: Existence of different middlemen and broker is found in the marketing of agricultural commodities.
-Farmers are deprived to have fair price for their commodities.
+8. Existence of middlemen: The existence of different middlemen and brokers is found in the marketing of agricultural commodities.
+Farmers are deprived of having a fair price for their commodities.

-9. Subsistence farming: The subsistence farming is the main feature in the developing countries.
+9. Subsistence farming: Subsistence farming is the main feature in developing countries.
 In this case, the land is not cultivated commercially.
-Most of the farms are operated their land for subsistence purpose.
+Instead, most of the farms are operated their land for subsistence purposes.

-So, we can say that apicultural economics is an important part in the economy of a country.
-So, if we want to develop our economy, WC must give emphasis first on the development of agriculture as priority basis.
+So, we can say that apicultural economics is an important part of the economy of a country.
+So, if we want to develop our economy, WC must emphasize first the development of agriculture as a priority basis.